gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 * A laptop.
 * An interactive session.
 * Any machine with an internet connection and Grid installed.
-* A Corporate cluster.
+* A corporate cluster.
-* An Academic cluster.
+* An academic cluster.

 # Creating Datastores from an S3 Bucket

 ## Create From a Public S3 Bucket

-Any public [AWS S3](https://aws.amazon.com/s3/) bucket can be used to create datastores on the grid public cloud or a BYOC cluster using either the grid CLI or UI.
+Any public [AWS S3](https://aws.amazon.com/s3/) bucket can be used to create datastores on the grid public cloud or on a BYOC cluster by using the grid CLI or UI.

 ### Using the UI

-**_TODO: CAPTURE SCREEN RECORDING SHOWING STEPS OF CREATING DATASTORE FROM S3 VIA UI_**
+Click New --> Datastore and choose "URL" as the upload mechanism.
+Provide the S3 bucket URL as the source.

 ### Using the CLI